 Fighting often is a problem.
 But the problem isn't just that fights involve anger – it's also this general feeling of worry that you're going to fight again.
 This worry can cause significant anxiety, because you become too afraid to do anything around the home since you are worried another fight will happen at any moment.

-Of course, perhaps the most over-arching reason that relationship anxiety is common in struggling relationships is because of long term stress.
-Usually the stress develops over time, and long term stress is known without a doubt to cause anxiety – it can even cause anxiety disorders.
+Of course, perhaps the most over-arching reason that relationship anxiety is common in struggling relationships is that of long-term stress.
+Usually the stress develops over time, and long-term stress is known without a doubt to cause anxiety – it can even cause anxiety disorders.
 So when you're in a tense relationship and you feel tense all the time, it's not uncommon to show symptoms of anxiety not only in your relationship but out of it as well.

 These are only the basic reasons that anxiety in relationships is common, and clearly not the only ones, but you can see where it becomes a big issue.
 Those that have relationship anxiety often start to have the same symptoms of anxiety disorders, for example: